Acute Cholecystitis

 • Severe liver disease (because the liver does not secrete the radionuclide)

-Laboratory tests are done but are not diagnostic.
+Laboratory tests are performed but are not diagnostic.
 Leukocytosis with a left shift is common.
 In uncomplicated acute cholecystitis, liver tests are normal or only slightly elevated.
-Mild cholestatic abnormalities (bilirubin up to 4 mg/dL and mildly elevated alkaline phosphatase) are common, probably indicating inflammatory mediators affecting the liver rather than mechanical obstruction.
+Mild cholestatic abnormalities (bilirubin up to 4 mg/dL [68.4 micromol/L] and mildly elevated alkaline phosphatase) are common, probably indicating inflammatory mediators affecting the liver rather than mechanical obstruction.
 More marked increases, especially if lipase (amylase is less specific) is elevated > 3-fold, suggest bile duct obstruction.
 Passage of a stone through the biliary tract increases aminotransferases (alanine, aspartate).

 Acute acalculous cholecystitis